Contrast-Security-OSS/docs/content/tools/plugins/JenkinsPlugin.md

 For the Jenkins plugin to get accurate information, you must add a unique identifier built from the Jenkins CI configuration as an agent property.
 The corresponding property for the Java agent is `contrast.override.appversion`.

 The plugin can use either the unique identifier `appVersionTag` or the `startDate` to filter vulnerabilities and check conditions.
-You can change the format used by the plugin to create `appVersionTag` or set the plugin to use `startDate` using `queryBy` pipeline parameter.
-Three options are available:
+You can change the format used by the plugin to create `appVersionTag` or set the plugin to use `startDate`.
+In pipeline jobs, this is set using the `queryBy` pipeline parameter.
+Four options are available:

 * appVersionTag, format: `applicationId-${BUILD_NUMBER}` (default)
 * appVersionTag, format: `applicationId-${JOB_NAME}-${BUILD_NUMBER}`
 * `startDate` (Build timestamp)
+* Parameter: APPVERSIONTAG

 > **Note:** The `queryBy` option should match the `contrast.override.appversion` parameter you pass to the Contrast Java agent when running your application.
 If you use the third option (`startDate`), you aren't required to pass the `contrast.override.appversion` parameter to the Java agent.

 Both `JOB_NAME` and `BUILD_NUMBER` are available as a Jenkins environment <a href="https://wiki.jenkins-ci.org/display/JENKINS/Building+a+software+project">properties</a>.
+You can specify your own text for APPVERSIONTAG by selecting the fourth queryBy option and exporting APPVERSIONTAG as an environment property within your Jenkins job.